Henni Zuël: 2008: turning professional

 In early 2008, Zuël realised a lifetime's ambition by turning professional and immediately joined the Ladies European Tour, playing her first professional match in the Turkish Ladies Open.

 Zuël remarked upon her professional goals.
 "I want to be European No. 1 and then world No. 1 - without a doubt.
 It is just more hard work to get there.
 More enjoyable hard work.
 I just love practising and love trying to improve.
 I spend five to eight hours practising every day and then another two hours in the gym.
 Tiger has changed the game technically but also in terms of fitness and flexibility.
 That has helped so much."

 Zuël also wants to draw more females into the sport by demonstrating how women can reach the top of the game and enjoy playing the sport.
 "What I really want to do is make golf accessible to young girls and for them to see it more as a sport that can be played and enjoyed.
 I didn't really go out every weekend but it was something I enjoyed doing."

 Despite having to put in countless hours of practice, Zuël still has plenty of time for other activities and believes her chosen vocation has never been in the way of her enjoying life to the full.
 "I don't feel like I've missed out on anything.
 I still go shopping with my friends and on cinema trips.
-For more girls to be play would be absolutely amazing."
+For more girls to play would be absolutely amazing."